Cale146/Simple-Memory-Privacy-Policy/README.md

 Your Consent:

-By using this Simple Memory Game, you are consenting to a no strings attached type of application - Sledgehammer Studios is collecting no data from it's users.
+By using Brain Teaser Tiles, you are consenting to a no strings attached type of application - Sledgehammer Studios is collecting no data from it's users.
 Please enjoy!

 ========================================================================================